 Key Millennial Characteristics & Values

-Purpose-driven 92 % say meaningful work boosts job satisfaction.
+Purpose-driven92 % say meaningful work boosts satisfaction.

 Millennials vs. Gen Z: Similarities & Differences

-Mental-Health Priority Advocate therapy, burnout days.
+Mental-Health Priority Advocate therapy & burnout days.
 Normalise mental-health days as a right.

 What Millennials Want in the Workplace